stalefruits/fixpoint/README.md

          '[fixpoint.datasource.postgresql :as pg])
 ```

-Set up a datasource and give it an ID to be used later,
+Set up a datasource and give it an ID to be used later, e.g. to set up a
-e.g. to set up a postgresql database and call it test-db:
+PostgreSQL database and call it `:test-db`:

 ```clojure